Average House Painting Price in Scranton

 The numbers tell the story: house painting in Scranton tracks closely with national pricing, neither notably cheap nor expensive.
 In dollar terms, that means a typical range of $2,386 to $7,157.
 This northeastern smaller city has a rust-belt economy in transition, with new investment gradually replacing departed manufacturing jobs, which shapes everything from labor availability to material costs in this category.

 What makes Scranton's market for house painting distinct?
-Start with the labor market: a more relaxed labor market where service providers compete on price as much as reputation.
+Start with the labor market: a more relaxed labor market where businesses compete on price as much as reputation.
 Add in one of America's more affordable housing markets, where homeownership is within reach for most working families, and you begin to see why prices land where they do.
 Four distinct seasons mean you're paying for both heating and cooling, plus the freeze-thaw cycle does a number on foundations and pipes.

 What Matters Most